 Offering the right resources isn’t just about how many connections are available at the same time.
 It’s also about how much CPU power and disk space you should make available.

-- Maximum number of connections per IP address.
-This shows you the greatest possible number of connections using identical protocols which the server will accept from any given IP address.
+Here you can see the max. possible connections using identical protocols, which the server accepts from any given IP address.

 These settings directly relate to the Courier IMAP configuration parameters MAXDAEMONS and MAXPERIP.

 - Maximum number of connections (IMAP, POP3, IMAP over SSL/TLS, or POP3 over SSL/TLS).

-This is the max number of connections using the same protocol that a mail user can establish from a single IP address.
+This is the max. number of connections using the same protocol that a mail user can establish from a single IP address.

 Select one of these three options:

 Mail from each domain is sent from the domain’s IP address by default.
-The host name used in the SMTP greeting is the Plesk server host name that’s in Tools and Settings > Server Settings.
-Choosing this option might result in mail sent from some or all domains being marked as spam if the Plesk server host name doesn’t resolve correctly, or if the domain’s IP is different from the one to which the Plesk server host name resolves.
+The host name in the SMTP greeting is the Plesk server host name.
+You can see this in Tools and Settings > Server Settings.
+Note – if you choose this option, mail from some or all domains may go into spam.
+This happens if the Plesk server host name doesn’t resolve correctly.
+Or if the domain’s IP is different from the one the Plesk server host name resolves.